Maximum levels for 3-MCPD in infant formulae

 Update

-The EU has reduced the maximum levels of the sum of 3-monochlorpropanediol (3-MCPD) and 3-MCPD fatty acid esters in certain food products for infants and young children.
+In January 2025, the EU reduced the maximum levels of the sum of 3-MCPD and its esters in certain specific food products for infants and young children (Regulation 2024/1003).

 Impacted Products